The nature of legal rights

 A person may discharge his or her legal rights prior to the death of a spouse, civil partner or parent.
 The effect of this is that the estate available for legal rights is divided between claimants as if the person giving the discharge had died before the deceased.
 In the event of a lifetime discharge by child, represenation does not apply.

 If legal rights are discharged after a death, the legal rights is calculated as if the discharge did not take place.
 The legal rights fund is divided between all the claimants, including any person who discharged their legal rights.

 How does this apply to charities?

 Where charities receive a fixed legacy, the existence of legal rights should not affect the amount of their legacy unless the estate is not large enough to meet the legacy and the legal rights claim.

-Where charities are residury beneficiaries, it is extremely important to consider whether legal rights exist.
-Otherwise, residury beneficiaries may be subject to potential claims if legal rights have not been discharged/claimed formally.
+Where charities are residuary beneficiaries, it is extremely important to consider whether legal rights exist.
+Otherwise, residuary beneficiaries may be subject to potential claims if legal rights have not been discharged/claimed formally.

-Charities should check all legal rights calculations and, where legal rights have been discharged, residury beneficiaries should be provided with a copy of the legal rights discharge.
+Charities should check all legal rights calculations and, where legal rights have been discharged, residuary beneficiaries should be provided with a copy of the legal rights discharge.